rmakaren/Genomics-quiescence-mutation-detection/README.md

-# Rare mutation detection in S.pombe quiescence population
+# Rare mutation detection from S.pombe quiescence population

-This project contains several R scripts to analyse mutations from S.pombe quiescence populations.
-Scripts also includes small statistical analysis as number of the mutations per gene, mutations annotation etc.
+This project contains custom developed R scripts to detect rare mutations (up to 0.1% of the population) from S.pombe quiescence populations.
+Briefly, the data represents targeted resequencing experiment (Illumina) of the 9 genes of S/MAPK pathways.
+For more details, please follow to Makarenko et al. (2020).
+If you are using this code, please cite this paper.
+Scripts also include some minor statistical analysis as number of the mutations per gene and mutations annotation and visualisation.

 # Usage